 5. Food Tours in Soho

-Soho has long been a home to London’s creative types and many great bars and restaurants.
+Soho has long been home to London’s creative types and many great bars and restaurants.
 The International Food Tour of Soho is a half day walking tour that covers a wide range of eateries in the Soho area and food types.
-Check the schedule as it ends in different spots on different days of the week so see what works best for you.
+Check the schedule as it ends in different spots on different days of the week to see what works best for you.